 To disable trophy videos, head back into the Captures and Broadcasts menu from the system Settings.
 Go down to Trophies and toggle off the Save Trophy Videos option.
 You should also hop into your Media Gallery and delete any trophy videos you might not want.
 You’ll thank us later.

 The PS5 has some really neat features — one of which gives you the ability to set game presets.
 There are a few presets to adjust, so head to Save Data and Game/App Settings from the system’s Settings.
 Here, you’ll find Game Presets and all the options associated with it.
 You can set the default difficulty of the games you play, prioritize performance over resolution (or vice versa), and even adjust whether or not you want to use inverted stick controls here.
-Since these selections are subjective, we won’t tell you which ones to change — just know that there are lots of different options you can tinker with.
+Since these selections are subjective, we won’t tell you which ones to change — just know that there are lots of different options you can tinker with and are applicable to games that support these presets.

 First, head to Settings, then go to Users and Accounts.
 Scroll down to Login Settings and toggle the option to Log In to PS5 Automatically to the on position.
 Just keep in mind, if you do need to use a different account, you’ll have to log in using the default profile and then sign into the other one manually.